A History of the Minstrels of Wine

 Including a record of the Defunct Houses

 Many thanks to those members of the Worshipful Institute who helped me compile this history of the Minstrels of Wine.
-A special thank you to House Archivist, particularly their wonderful provost The Hon.
-Jacinda Rougegorgefils, who were most generous with their time, not to mention unfailingly polite, even when I repeatedly pushed my luck attempting to gain access to the closed archives.
+A special thank you to House Archivist, particularly their wonderful provost, The Hon.
+Jacinda Rougegorgefils, for being so generous with their time (not to mention unfailingly polite as I pushed my luck attempting to gain access to the closed archives).

 A note from Peter Stafford-Bow, site administrator: